domdavid/winterWonderland/README.md

 ####
 Each class will need a paint method similar to SnowFlake.
 The instance variables can be different.
 ####
 You might need additional [drawing methods](https://www.javatpoint.com/Graphics-in-swing) for more complex shapes.
 The one used in SnowFlake is simply drawing an oval :).
 You may need to play around with fillPolygon.
-Check out this [example](https://www.educative.io/answers/what-is-fillpolygon-in-java).
+Check out this [example](https://www.educative.io/answers/what-is-fillpolygon-in-java) or the one shown below.
 ### Example - Additional class
 ```java
 public class Tree